reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 }, 250)
 ```

-But, in a real Redux app, we're not allowed to import the store into other files, especially in our React components.
+But, in a real Redux app, we're not allowed to import the store into other files, especially in our React components, because it makes that code harder to test and reuse.

 In addition, we often need to write some async logic that we know will be used with _some_ store, eventually, but we don't know _which_ store.